 The kinds of personal information Eclipx Group collects and holds varies according to the specific product or service being provided and may include, but is not limited to, your:

-- contact and identification information, such as your name, address, email address, telephone number and date of birth;
+(a) contact and identification information, such as your name, address, email address, telephone number, gender and date of birth;

-- other details relating to your relationship with us, including if we deal with you in a capacity other than a customer (for example, information about agreements or other arrangements or transactions you may have with us); and
+(d) other details relating to your relationship with us, including if we deal with you in a capacity other than a customer (for example, information about agreements or other arrangements or transactions you may have with us, billing information including your credit card details, your purchasing preferences and history, and any information contained in correspondence between us); and

 In some circumstances, Eclipx Group may collect sensitive information about you, for example in relation to insurance claims.
 Sensitive information is a type of personal information and includes health information and information about racial or ethnic origin, political opinions, membership of a trade union or political association, religious beliefs or affiliations, philosophical beliefs, sexual preferences and criminal record.
 We will only collect sensitive information about you where we are permitted to do so by law.

 How do we collect your personal information?